carlosp420/nymphalidae_diversification/response_to_reviewers.md

 Why are authors referred to as references, rather than by authors.

-As noted by Reference 36, the responsible trait might….
+As noted by Reference 36, the responsible trait might...

 **7. Response:**

+> We have fixed those references as suggested by the reviewer.

 # References